 Withdrawal symptoms vary according to the substance you use.
 But common signs of withdrawal include:

 - Agitation, depression, anxiety, paranoia

 - Fatigue, sleeplessness, muscle pain, shakiness

 Withdrawal symptoms are the bane of people’s existence at this stage.
 Most people will do anything they can to avoid withdrawal, no matter the consequences.

 In fact, withdrawal symptoms can be so intense that you feel like you’re dying.
 That’s why professional detox is often necessary during treatment.
 Detox should always happen under medical supervision to ensure your safety and comfort.
 After detox, you’ll be able to focus on the psychological aspects of addiction in treatment.

 Addiction at Any Stage Means You Need Treatment

 No matter which stage of addiction you’re in, you need treatment.
 Only through rehabilitation can you gain lasting recovery from drugs and alcohol.

 In Portland, Oregon, Crestview Recovery provides drug and alcohol treatment for adults like you.
 You can enjoy peer support in your journey to sobriety as part of Crestview Recovery’s programs, including:

-You can find your way back through the stages of addiction to sobriety.
-You just need the right help.
-Call Crestview Recovery now at 866-580-4160 for the addiction help you need in the Pacific Northwest.
+The truth is that you can find your way back through the stages of addiction to sobriety.
+You just need the right help to get there.
+Call Crestview Recovery now at 866.262.0531 for the addiction help you need in the Pacific Northwest.